rubocop/ruby-style-guide/README.md

   - `define_method` is preferable to `class_eval{ def ... }`

-* When using `class_eval` (or other `eval`) with string interpolation, add a comment block showing its appearance if interpolated (a practice I learned from the rails code):
+* When using `class_eval` (or other `eval`) with string interpolation, add a comment block showing its appearance if interpolated (a practice I learned from the Rails code):

     ```ruby
     # from activesupport/lib/active_support/core_ext/string/output_safety.rb